US Looks To Afghanistan To Counter China’s Rare Earths Monopoly

 In 2010, the Pentagon estimated Afghanistan’s mineral wealth at some $1 trillion, although critics argued the deposits are cost-prohibitive to extract, not to mention the perils of mining in a war zone evidenced by China’s inability to extract copper from Mes Aynak for the past decade.

-Yet, last week, the trillion dollar question reared its head again with the New York Times reporting that White House officials are looking at Afghanistan’s deposits as compelling reason to maintain a presence in the country, just as President Donald J. Trump appears reluctant to sign off on the Defense Department’s 4,000-troop mini-surge strategy.
+Yet, last week, the trillion dollar question reared its head again with the New York Times reporting that White House officials are looking at Afghanistan’s deposits as a compelling reason to maintain a presence in the country, just as President Donald J. Trump appears reluctant to sign off on the Defense Department’s 4,000-troop mini-surge strategy.
 But there might be more strategic economic reasons to exploit Afghanistan’s natural resources beyond corporate profits and surge plans — such as countering China’s dominance of rare earth materials.

 American Elements Founder and CEO Michael Silver, who is heading the White House initiative, told The Globe Post that Beijing’s brilliant long-term strategy to monopolize rare earth materials has put the U.S. at a competitive disadvantage, but Afghanistan presents an opportunity for a paradigm shift.